krishnakalisarkar/Be_Heart_Smart/README.md

 Logistic Regression is one of the machine learning algorithms model used here to predict the outcome of cardiovascular disease based upon the given features.\
 Logistic Regression is an ideal algorithm for binary classification problems.\
-Various steps were performed leading to and during logistic regression.\
+Various steps were performed leading to, and during logistic regression.

 #### EDA on the Cleaned Data